SimplyNate/AutoWinFE/README.md

 `MakeWinPEMedia /UFD C:\WinPE [flash drive letter]`

 ## Forensic Information
+Below is the testing I've done pertaining to the forensic integrity of the WinFE environment.
+Tests were made using FTK Imager on an internal drive, creating images onto an external USB hard drive.
+DON'T TAKE MY WORD FOR IT, TEST IN YOUR ENVIRONMENT FIRST BEFORE DEPLOYING IN PRODUCTION:
 - The bootable device will NOT mount internal drives automatically
+- Removable devices WILL be mounted automatically in Read-Write mode
+  - External Disks (MyPassPort, etc.) will NOT mount automatically, but will mount in Read-Write mode when mounted
-- Internal drives will be mounted as READ ONLY
+- When mounting Internal drives, they will be mounted as READ ONLY by default
--
+- You can traverse internal drive directories and view files without changing the integrity of the disk image

 ## Example Tools
 - FTK Imager (command line)